 Lewis’s prescription for direct political involvement was the practical side of his approach, but it wasn’t pure pragmatism.
 All attempts to influence the public square had to be based on God’s absolute moral requirements.

 In response to the hypothetical question as to whether some kind of permanent moral standard would stand in the way of progress, Lewis replied that without such a standard, no one would be able to measure progress.
-“If good is a fixed point,” he argued, “it is at least possible that we should get nearer and nearer to it; but if the terminus is as mobile as the train, how can the train progress towards it?
+“Good is a fixed point,” he argued.
+“It is at least possible that we should get nearer and nearer to it; but if the terminus is as mobile as the train, how can the train progress towards it?
 Our ideas of the good may change, but they cannot change either for the better or the worse if there is no absolute and immutable good to which they can approximate or from which they can recede.”
 Absolute moral standards for society are society’s only hope, he concluded.

 Unless we return to the crude and nursery-like belief in objective values, we perish. . . .
 If we believed in the absolute reality of elementary moral platitudes, we should value those who solicit our votes by other standards than have recently been in fashion.